 How Acorns Works

 Acorns is well-known for its spare-change savings tool and its cash-back rewards program.
 After linking with users’ credit and/or debit cards, the app rounds up purchases and automatically invests the change into a computer-managed investment portfolio.
-For example, if you buy a metro ticket for $2.75, the app will round up to $3.00 and automatically invest $0.25.
+For example, if you buy a metro ticket for $2.75, the app will automatically invest $0.25.

 Acorns invests your money in “smart portfolios” based on your individual risk tolerance and distributes it across ETFs from up to seven asset classes.
-Customers with the Acorns’ newly-released Spend checking account and card will still receive Round-Ups on purchases, invested in the Acorns Core account in $5 increments.
-Currently, the card is still in an Early Access period and rolling out new features.
+Customers with the Acorns’ Spend checking account and card will still receive Round-Ups on purchases, invested in the Acorns Core account in $5 increments.

 Why Acorns is Worth Your Time

-The main draw of Acorns is the hands-off nature of the platform, which was built to be mobile-first.
+Acorns’ hands-off nature is a major draw, as the platform was built to be mobile-first.
 Additionally, the company does not charge a fee for assets under management, in which many micro-investing competitors charge a minimum of 0.25% on the account balance.

 Additional bonuses include educational tools and insights provided on the app, including a “Potential tool” that allows users to adjust the dollar amount invested to see how much their total investments are projected to increase over time.
-Acorns’ new Spend card offers up to 10% cash back on qualified purchases and boasts no overdraft fees or ATM fees.
+Acorns’ new Spend card offers up to 10% cashback on qualified purchases and no overdraft or ATM fees.

 How to Get Started with Acorns

-There is no account minimum to get started with Acorns, although the app does require $5 to begin investing.
-Unlike rival platforms like Wealthfront, which offers users a variety of customization options, Acorns gives investors just five default portfolios to choose from on a scale of conservative to aggressive.
+The app requires $5 to start investing, but there is no account minimum.
+Unlike rival platforms such as Wealthfront, which offers users a variety of customization options, Acorns gives investors just five default portfolios to choose from on a scale of conservative to aggressive.

 How Does Acorns Make Money?